NinesStack/logtailer/README.md

 CACHE_FILE_PATH=./logtailer.json BASE_PATH=fixtures/pods DEBUG=true ./logtailer
 ```

-It will fail to call Kubernetes for filtering
+It will fail to call Kubernetes for filtering and will proceed with a
+`StubFilter` in place that always returns `true`.